This design hotel, designed by architect Christian de Portzamparc, is located 400 meters from the Arc de Triomphe and the Champs Elysées.

 Hotel Lancaster is a 1889 boutique hotel just 100 meters from the Champs-Élysées.
 It provides a classic, elegant environment and a Michelin star restaurant on site.

-This 5-star hotel is located in the heart of Paris, a 2-minute walk from the Champs-Elysees and the Arc de Triomphe.
+Hotel Raphael is a 5-star hotel located in the heart of Paris, a 2-minute walk from the Champs-Elysees and the Arc de Triomphe.
+It has a panoramic terrace and a...

 Travel info about Paris and France